Aura-Buddy/IoT_Security_Project/README.md

 ## Additionally

-If you clone this repo, you must include a file named, "twilio_account.py", that contains variables for your twilio sid, auth_token, your phone number and your twilio phone number.
-If this is not present, your script will not work
+If you clone this repo, you must include a file named, "twilio_account.py" that contains variables for your twilio sid, auth_token, your phone number and your twilio phone number.
+If this file is not present in the same directory as this script, your script will not work